SanchithaD/SanchithaD/README.md

 Hi, I'm Sanchitha Dinesh 👋 👩🏻‍💻

-I am a Sophomore at Lynbrook high school and passionate about computer science & engineering.
-I enjoy solving day to day problems with software and engineering concepts.
+I'm a sophomore at Lynbrook high school with a strong interest in app development & machine learning.

 <!--
 **SanchithaD/SanchithaD** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.